Everything PR News

 If you're doing fintech communications in 2026, the template is sitting right here.
 Pick a spokesperson who disappears into your customer.
 Pick a villain (legacy friction) that everyone recognizes.
 Tie every creative beat to a product benefit you can actually prove.
 Then serialize it.

 That's how you get from a celebrity announcement to a 15-point consideration lift.
-For a contrast on how a competing fintech used a very different casting strategy, see our breakdown of Cash App's "Cash In" campaign.
+For a contrast on how a competing fintech used a very different casting strategy — hiring a director instead of a star — see our breakdown of Cash App's "Cash In" campaign with Ramy Youssef.
+And for a B2B fintech variant that pre-stages news rather than chasing it, see Airwallex's McLaren F1 takeover.

 EPR Editorial Team